Adambean/gitlab-ce-ldap-sync/README.md

 ##### port *(int\null)*

-Port used to access the LDAP server.
+TCP port used to access the LDAP server.
 Typically 389 for unencrypted connections or STARTTLS encrypted connections, but 636 for implicit SSL/TLS connections.

 Leaving this null will use the default port based on the **encryption** setting.